Complimentary Webinar Access for Students & UCLA Faculty/Staff | Keynote Speaker, Bela Bajaria, Chief Content Officer

 - UCLA Faculty Since 2008

-Ingrid Eagly is a Professor of Law at UCLA School of Law and the Faculty Director of the Criminal Justice Program.
-She teaches and writes about immigration law, criminal law, evidence and public interest lawyering.
-In 2017 she received UCLA’s Distinguished Teaching Award.
+Ingrid Eagly is a Professor of Law at UCLA School of Law and the Faculty Director of the Criminal Justice Program (view CV).
+Her teaching and research interests include immigration law, criminal law, evidence, and public interest lawyering.
+In 2017 she received UCLA’s Distinguished Teaching Award, and previously served as Faculty Director of the David J. Epstein Program in Public Interest Law and Policy.

-Eagly earned an A.B. from Princeton University in public policy, with certificates in African American Studies and Women’s Studies.
-She received her J.D. from Harvard Law School and clerked for Judge David Coar of the U.S. District Court in Chicago.
+A graduate of Princeton University and Harvard Law School, Eagly clerked for the Honorable Judge David H. Coar of the U.S. District Court in Chicago.
 Prior to joining the academy, Professor Eagly was also a Skadden Fellow at the Legal Assistance Foundation of Chicago (LAF), a Soros Justice Fellow at the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA), and a trial attorney for the Federal Public Defender in Los Angeles.